nasa/coda/README.md

 - MRs for new features go into staging.
 This is the area for ensuring new, tested features work as expected in the real environment before deploying to users.
 - MRs to production are only allowed from staging.
 MRs to production must also include a manual approval that the staging environment looks good before promoting.

+### Server Strategy

+**Dependencies**

+- Node 14
+- Any Linux distro with systemd (FIT uses [CentOS](https://www.centos.org/) 8)
+- Apache (loose requirement, nginx is also an option)

+We run CODA as a Node server and keep it alive with [systemd](https://www.freedesktop.org/wiki/Software/systemd/).
+Why systemd?
+We're running on CentOS 8 FIT VMs.
+CentOS, like most major Linux distros, uses systemd to manage core services.
+It's fairly easy to configure and it's really good at keeping a process alive.

+### First Time Setup

+Perform these steps on the VM as the user who will be running CODA.

+1. Configure Apache (or nginx) to proxy ports 80 and 443 to port 3000
+1. Install an SSH key on the VM for the user you want to run CODA as.
+Follow [these instruction on GitLab](https://docs.gitlab.com/ee/ci/ssh_keys/index.html) to set the `SSH_PRIVATE_KEY` variable under the GitLab CI/CD settings
+1. Get an initial copy of this repo on the VM at `~/coda`
+1. Copy `systemd/coda-dev.service` (in this repo) to `~/.config/systemd/user/coda-dev.service` for the user that will be running CODA.
+1. `systemctl enable --user coda-dev`.
+You should see a confirmation message that the service was created
+1. `loginctl enable-linger [USERNAME]`.
+This tells systemd to keep running your user services even when you logout

+At this point, we're ready to start deploying to the server but CODA is not running.
+You should do a test run.

+1. `cd ~/coda && npm i && npm run build`.
+Transpile all the TypeScript and build all the HTML, CSS, and JS files
+1. `npm run start`.
+Do a quick manual run of CODA.
+You should see the server spin up. `ctrl-c` to close it
+1. `systemctl start --user coda-dev`.
+Tell systemd to run and monitor CODA.
+You won't see anything printed in the console
+1. `curl localhost:3000` and see if you get a response.
+If so, yay!
+You're done
+1. `systemctl status --user coda-dev`.
+You'll see the status of the service, including the command systemd ran to start the server.
+It should be green and running.
+You'll see an exit code if not
+1. `journalctl -u coda-dev`.
+This should give you server logs (TODO doesn't seem to be working?)

+If everything is good, no further steps are necessary.
+Make sure `.gitlab-ci.yml` is setup with this VM's DNS entry and this user and you should be ready to deploy.
+If the server did not spin up, check the logs.

+### Changing the systemd service

+Do you need to change how the server is being run and monitored by systemd?
+The reasons you might want to do this is to modify environment variables, change working directories, or something else specific to systemd.
+If it's just a matter of a TypeScript thing, you should look at changing the `start` script in `package.json` first, in which case the instructions below do not apply.

+1. Change `systemd/coda-dev.service` in this repo (to keep it version controlled).
+1. Copy your changes to `~/.config/systemd/user/coda-dev.service` on the VM
+1. systemctl --user daemon-reload

+The next time you `systemctl --user restart coda-dev`, your changes will be applied.

 ## Development

 This section is only necessary if you're working with the CODA codebase.